EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 * Transmission of application defined extensions.

 EDHOC is designed to encrypt and integrity protect as much information as possible, and all symmetric keys are derived using as much previous information as possible.
 EDHOC is furthermore designed to be as compact and lightweight as possible, in terms of message sizes, processing, and the ability to reuse already existing CBOR and COSE libraries.
-EDHOC does not put any requirement on the lower layers and can therefore be used in environments without IP.
+EDHOC does not put any requirement on the lower layers and can therefore be also be used e.g. in environments without IP.

-This paper is organized as follows: {{general}} specifies general aspects of EDHOC, including formatting of the ephemeral public keys and key derivation, {{asym}} specifies EDHOC with asymmetric authentication, {{sym}} specifies EDHOC with symmetric authentication, and {{examples}} provides a wealth of test vectors to ease implementation and ensure interoperability.
+This paper is organized as follows: {{general}} specifies general properties of EDHOC, including formatting of the ephemeral public keys and key derivation, {{asym}} specifies EDHOC with asymmetric key authentication, {{sym}} specifies EDHOC with symmetric key authentication, and {{examples}} provides a wealth of test vectors to ease implementation and ensure interoperability.

 # EDHOC Overview # {#general}

-EDHOC consists of three messages (message_1, message_2, message_3) that maps directly to the three messages in SIGMA-I. All ECDHOC messages consists of an CBOR array where the first element is an int specifying the message type (MSG_TYPE).
+EDHOC consists of three messages (message_1, message_2, message_3) that maps directly to the three messages in SIGMA-I. All EDHOC messages consists of an CBOR array where the first element is an int specifying the message type (MSG_TYPE).
 After creating EDHOC message_3, Party U can derive the traffic key (master secret) and protected application data can therefore be sent in parallel with EDHOC message_3.
 The application data may e.g. be protected using the negotiated AEAD algorithm.
 EDHOC may be used with the media type application/edhoc defined in {{iana}}.

 ~~~~~~~~~~~
 Party U                                                 Party V